shariq1989/cookbook/content/recipe/Peruvian_Chicken.md

 For the Crema:

-1. Combine the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice in a blender until smooth.
+1. Combine the serrano chilis, cilantro, garlic, yogurt, sour cream, and lime juice into a blender until smooth.
 Add olive oil and stir.
 2. Season with salt and pepper, to taste.

 For the Chicken: